cobrce/TimedEvents/README.md

 ## How it works
-The library is divided into 2 entities :
+The library is divided into 2 entities (the 3rd one is combination of them) :
 ### The IoItem :
  * is an encapsulation of variable, a pin or port (for non-arduino)
  * it offers an interface for functions to read/write/toggle/change IO direction/get current value (last read/written value)